Skip to content

 • Counselling Directory – online information about different types of counselling and a directory to search for qualified counsellors: counselling-directory.org.uk

-If you are not sure who to speak to or which is the right route for you, our Support & Outreach Team is here to talk through your options.
+If you are not sure who to speak to or which is the right route for you, our Community Support Team is here to talk through your options.

 If you have been used to being independent and doing things yourself, handing over practical tasks that you can no longer manage, to a partner and / or family and friends can be emotionally very difficult.
 Help with personal care can be equally, if not more, challenging to ask for.
-You may find it helpful to read our pages on this.
+You may find it helpful to read our ‘Care and Relationships’ page.

 You may be eligible for financial support and benefits including if you do find you need and want external care and support from a Personal Assistant (PA).
-There is further information about this on these pages.
-You can also talk to our Support & Outreach Team for further information and / or contact your Local Authority for support or to find out more about an assessment.
+There is further information about this in our Financial and PA Support pages.
+You can also talk to our Community Support Team for further information and / or contact your Local Authority for support or to find out more about an assessment.

 Support and advice can help you manage your symptoms and effects; your neurologist, GP, physiotherapist and OT will all support you.